 Numa has travelled the globe performing a mix of genres from traditional Cuban pieces to Latin, pop, and jazz but he remains true to his own passion; to bring Cuba’s rich musical heritage to the rest of the world.

 The Rhythm of Mi Cuba

-Having performed in festivals with various artists over the past four years, Numa is excited to debut a show of his own at the Adelaide Fringe.
+Having performed in festivals with various artists over the past four years, Numa is excited to present a show of his own at the Adelaide Fringe.

 “It’s basically a journey through different styles of Cuban music,” he says.
 “A lot of people tend to get caught up on the tourist thing and they only see salsa, but it’s so much more than that.”

-Starting with more melodic pieces and working up to the fast-paced dancing spirit of Latin Cuba, Numa’s original works, recorded for his 2016 debut album, will finally be premiered live.
+The fast-paced dancing spirit of Latin Cuba along with Numa’s original works, recorded for his 2016 debut album, will be featured.
 His trumpet and vocals are backed by local musicians and accompanied by a team of four Cuban dancers.

 In picking songs for the one-hour set, Numa envisioned a variety of musical eras to demonstrate more traditional Cuban sounds.

-“The way I’m doing it is all just acoustic, using congas and percussion and guitar.
+“The way I’m doing it is all just acoustic, using congas and percussion and piano.
 That’s the sound I wanted to go for.”– Lazaro Numa

 Trumpet and Traditional Cuba